zachtjones/Multi-Language-Classifier/README.md

     - crossover: the 4 combinations of two letter combinations

 ### Multiple classification:
-  - since there's many languages to decide between, I'm going to use binary classifiers in a one vs one approach.
+  - since there's many languages to decide between, I'm going to use binary classifiers in a one language vs others approach.
-  - requires training `K (K − 1) / 2` binary classifiers, and then taking the number of +1 votes on each classification, the one with the max is the language decided.
+  - train `n` binary classifiers, where each one gets a vote for which language the result is
+  - if the results are:
+    - Enlish 40%, other 60%
+    - Spanish 80%, other 20%
+    - rest of languages all say other 100%
+  - then the result would be:
+    - normalize(80% Spanish, 40% English) ->  66.67% Spanish, 33.33% English

 ## Results